gitsumanmandal/json-yaml-generator/README.md

 # Technology Stack

-For front end development, normal HTML, CSS, JS, JQuery is ther, along with MVC architecture, Angular JS, Bootstrap For backend development, Node JS is used, with Express JS framework *NO DB USED (JSON FILES USED TO STORE DATA)
+For front end development, normal HTML, CSS, JS, JQuery is ther, along with MVC architecture, Angular JS, Bootstrap.
+For backend development, Node JS is used, with Express JS framework.
+*NO DB USED (JSON FILES USED TO STORE DATA)